selmanozleyen/spim-os-multiprogramming-extension/README.md

 # Introduction
 This is a modification of SPIM.
 Original source code can be found [here](https://sourceforge.net/projects/spimsimulator/).
 Original spim is designed to execute only one process but by adding syscalls like execv, fork, wait and some other helper syscalls I was able to modify it to a multi-process OS with multitasking.
-There are also interrupts periodically to call the *interrupt function* which is written in assebly.
+There are also interrupts periodically to call the *interrupt function* which is written in assembly.
 Interrupt handler makes context switches with *round robin scheduling*.

 # Running
 To install spim enter the following;